 Teachers and educators from Europe and around the world can apply to participate in GIFT from 1 October 2019 until 30 November 2019 by filling in an online application form.
 Successful teachers receive a partial travel and accommodation stipend to attend the workshop, and will be notified of the results of their application in December.

-Please use the following application form to take part in the Vienna GIFT workshop.
+Please use the following application form to take part in the 36IGC GIFT Workshop 2020.